 #4) Your business address remains constant.

 Even when you move your office to another location, you may not need to change your business address since you already use a UPS private mailbox.
-A UPS box address remains with you no matter how often your home or office location changes.
+No matter how often your home or office location changes, a UPS box address remains with you.

 #5) 24-hour access